-- complex to program - must be conservative in state saved (any state that might be needed) - Mach (Draves), L4Ka::Strawberry, NICTA Pistachio, OKL4 - or stateless kernel - no kernel threads, kernel not interruptible, difficult to program - request all potentially required resources prior to execution - blocking syscalls must always be re-startable - Processor-provided stack management can get in the way - system calls need to be kept simple "atomic". - e.g. the fluke kernel from Utah - low cache footprint - always the same stack is used! - reduced memory footprint
+- complex to program - must be conservative in state saved (any state that might be needed) - Mach (Draves), L4Ka::Strawberry, NICTA Pistachio, OKL4 or stateless kernel low cache footprint

+- no kernel threads, kernel not interruptible, difficult to program - request all potentially required resources prior to execution - blocking syscalls must always be re-startable - Processor-provided stack management can get in the way - system calls need to be kept simple "atomic". - " e.g. the fluke kernel from Utah simple, flexible

+- " always the same stack is used! - " reduced memory footprint but larger cache footprint and larger memory consumption